MicrosoftDocs/visualstudio-docs/docs/python/cpp-and-python.md

     }
     ```

 1. Set the target configuration to "Release" and build the C++ project again to verify your code.
-If you encounter errors, check the following:
+If you encounter errors, check the following cases:
     - Unable to locate Python.h: verify that the path in **C/C++ > General > Additional Include Directories** in the project properties points to your Python installation's `include` folder.
     - Unable to locate Python libraries: verify that the path in **Linker > General > Additional Library Directories** in the project properties points to your Python installation's `libs` folder.
-    - Linker errors related to target architecture: change the C++ target's project architecture to match the architecture of your Python installation.
+    - Linker errors related to target architecture: change the C++ target's project architecture to match that of your Python installation.

 ## Test the code and compare the results

 Now that you have the DLL structured as a Python extension, you can refer to it from the Python project, import the module, and use its methods.
-These steps are described in the following section.

 ### Make the DLL available to Python